syaghin/cctv-frame-quality-assessment-llm/README.md

 - Sanitized sample dataset for public demonstration

 ## Architecture
-Scraper → Frame Storage → LLM Predictor → CSV → Web UI
+CCTV Frame → LLM Predictor → CSV → Web UI

 ## Sample Data
 All sample images and CSV files are sanitized and do not represent real locations or live CCTV feeds.